Secure Password Generator

 Much of the details found on the page below might not be of interest to most people, so you can skip it.
 Perhaps what most people might want is one of these two applications:

-It is always a good idea to use different password for different web sites and different applications.
+It is always a good idea to use different passwords for different web sites and different applications.
 A tool like Single Pass makes it possible to create very cryptic passwords using a single master password.
 Note that for extra security, it is possible to use a random password for both the "Single Pass Password" and the "Service Name".
 Without knowing both values, it would be impossible to generate the "Service Password".

 Creating a Secure Password